tsipkens/aubos/README.md

 ```

 The associated `main_aso` script adds a loop over multiple camera positions to show trends in the deflection field.

+Forward projections are also available as a web app at https://tsipkens.github.io/aubos.

 ### C. Inverse problem: Computing refractive index fields